IsaacGelman/gsec/README.md

 # Usage:

-# streaming and piping functions
+# Streaming and piping functions:
 usage: compile with `g++ stream_kmers.cpp -o stream_kmers`.

 On its own, stream_kmers takes two parameters: the first parameter is the k value and the second paramter is the maximum number of reads to count.
 Next functionality to implements is an auto-stopping based on convergence of kmer-count frequency.